chrishayesmu/Unity-Spritesheet-Importer/README.md

 * Associate any [secondary textures](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.0/manual/SecondaryTextures.html) with the primary image texture (currently Unity only supports Mask and Normal textures) - note that secondary textures are not supported in all render pipelines!
 * Create [AnimationClips](https://docs.unity3d.com/ScriptReference/AnimationClip.html) based on the animation data in the `.ssdata` file.

+The package also includes an inspector for the `.ssdata` asset and its importer.

 ## Configuration

-Several configuration options are available under `Edit > Project Settings... > Spritesheet Importer`, including whether to automatically create animation clips, and whether to slice secondary textures.
-Note that since these are project settings, most version control software will check them in by default, and they will be shared by everyone working on the project.
+Several configuration options are available under `Edit > Project Settings... > Spritesheet Importer`.
+The majority of configuration  are on the importer itself, so they will be visible in the inspector when you have selected a `.ssdata` file (similar to how you see texture import settings when selecting a texture).

-Every option in Project Settings has a detailed tooltip; just hover the setting name to see it.
+Every option has a detailed tooltip; just hover the option name to see it.

 ## Supported Unity versions